francesbee/millipede-guide-docs/README.md

 ## Contribution Guidelines

+- When you edit a document, please add your name to the end of the `copyright` list, separated by a comma.
 - Documents must only relate to the natural world and natural wonders
 - All documents must pass validation (tests) based on the predefined schema
 - Fact-based data only